About

 In addition to paint, works are often made with a combination of reclaimed domestic material – floorboards and lead flashing feature in many works – and found objects – toys or stickers – that hint at stories that artist and viewer can tell together.
 Occasionally the narratives border on the explicit, with direct quotes from stories retold by survivors of the violence of the last half century, but those works are made with enough breathing space for the other references and elements they contain to exert a balancing influence.

 If you have any questions about my work or if you are interested in buying a piece, please feel free to get in touch by emailing me at folkslinger1963@gmail.com.
-Studio visits are on hold at the moment due to renovations but hopefully I’ll be able to welcome people again in early 2023.
+Studio visits are also possible with some notice.